Exploring Human Geography

 The module involves the study of broad-scale patterns of diversity, endemism and evolution in the Canary Islands using secondary data made available and where necessary collected by students.
 Independent research by student research groups supported by lectures, training sessions, research development seminars, presentation and feedback sessions, and unlimited consultations with lecturers.

-North American Urban Geographies (New York field trip)
+North American Urban Geographies (New York field course)

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 The above list is a sample of typical modules we offer, not a definitive list.